• Skip to main content

 With this recipe we’re making a classic cheese and bacon turnover using the 4 ingredients below:

-Bacon: Do you cook bacon before putting in puff pastry?
 If you are using streaky bacon no but you might prefer a different type of bacon like smoked back bacon rashers.
-If you’re using a thicker piece of bacon, cook the bacon for a few minutes beforehand to part-cook it.
+If you’re using a thicker piece of bacon, cook the bacon for a few minutes beforehand to par-cook it.
 The bacon will cook completely after being baked in the oven.

 How To Make Cheese And Bacon Turnovers

-Here’s a step-by-step recipe on how to make bacon and cheese puff pastry turnovers.
-Recipe measurements in the recipe card at the bottom of the post.
+Here’s a step-by-step guide on how to make bacon and cheese puff pastry turnovers.
+Full recipe instructions are on the recipe card:

 Step One: